 Table of Contents

-Pre-War Buildings – Built between 1900 and 1940, Constructed before World War II
+Pre-War Buildings – Built 1900/1940, Constructed before World War IIPre-War Buildings – Built 1900/1940, Constructed before World War II

-If a building was built before 1945, it is considered pre-war.
+If a building was built before 1945, it considered pre-war.
 At 10-20 stories tall, they are mid-size as far as apartment buildings go.
 Many pre-war buildings are co-op buildings, and many have a doorman.
 The advantages of living in a pre-war apartment often include pre-war architectural details, hardwood floors, spacious rooms, and higher ceilings.
 Many also have a fireplace.

 Post-War Buildings – Built between 1900/PresentPost-War Buildings – Built between 1900/Present

 The postwar style incorporates much of modern architecture and amenities.
 Expect sharper lines and less ornate aesthetics.
 Postwar building designers also tended to experiment with different materials, so hardwood floors aren’t a given.

-Very popular for the artistic type, loft buildings were initially used as warehouses, factories or manufacturing centers.
-Converted into residences, the staples of these apartments are high ceilings (sometimes up to twenty feet) and wide open floor plans.
+Very popular for the artistic type, loft buildings were initially used as warehouses, factories, or manufacturing centers.
+Converted into residences, the staples of these apartments are high ceilings (sometimes up to twenty feet) and wide-open floor plans.
 Some even have columns or other ornate decors.
 SoHo, Tribeca, and Chelsea are popular areas for loft buildings.

 Townhouses are usually single-family homes, up to four stories high.
 They can be freestanding or in a building of between 4-6 stories.
 Those you can afford a townhouse are, provided the privacy that is rare in New York City, and as such, these homes can be pricey.
 However, many people say the price is worth it since a townhouse exudes a charm that other dwellings cannot compare.
-Many townhouses have extras, including a private backyard, eat-in kitchen, fireplace, expanded living space and classic decor.
+Many townhouses have extras, including a private backyard, eat-in kitchen, fireplace, expanded living space, and classic decor.
 Best of all, residents purchase townhouses without the need to go through a co-op and its lengthy application process.
 Most townhouses were built-in, in the late 19th century through the early 20th century.

-The most basic residences.
+The most primary residences.
 They do not have any elevators, doormen, or luxury amenities, and some are not of the best quality.
 Their original function was multifamily housing, and they keep the same purpose today.
 Most are pre-war buildings of five or fewer floors.